 So you go from

-if you’ve gotten tired of a bunch of these amino acids being first discovered in the milk protein, casein, here’s a nice change – His was found in fish sperm.
+Now for a bit of His-tory… If you’ve gotten tired of a bunch of these amino acids being first discovered in the milk protein casein, here’s a nice change – His was found in fish sperm.
 It was discovered simultaneously but independently in 1896 by Albrecht Kossel (who was investigating a weird thing in sperm) and Sven Gustaf Hedin (who was trying to figure out what was contaminating his arginine preps).
-Kossel did the naming, based on the Greek for “tissue”
+Kossel did the naming, based on the Greek for “tissue” https://doi.org/10.1021/cr60033a001

 how does it measure up?